Poincar\'e series of valuations on functions over a field: The Poincar e series of a divisorial valuation

 \section{The Poincar\'e series of a divisorial valuation}

 Let $\nu = \nu_{\delta}$ be a divisorial valuation on $\OO_{\C^2,0}$.
-This means that it is defined by a component $E_\delta$ of the exceptional divisor of a modification of $(\C^2,o)$.
-Let $\pi: (W,\DD)\to (\C^2,0)$ be the minimal $\K$-resolution of the valuation $\nu$.
+This means that it is defined by a component $E_\delta$ of the exceptional divisor of a modification of $(\C^2,0)$.
+We assume that the corresponding $G$-invariant modification is finite.
+Otherwise we are in a situation similar to Case III in the curve case and the valuation $\nu_{\delta}$ is a multiple of another one: corresponding to the component on which the $G$-orbit of the blown-up point is infinite.
+Let $\pi: (W,\DD)\to (\C^2,0)$ be the minimal $G$-resolution of the valuation $\nu$.
 The quotient of the dual graph of this resolution by the action of the Galois group $G$ looks like in figure \ref{fig5}.